黑料正能量

 Up for the challenge

-This initiative is one of the largest community-led marine rewilding projects in the UK 鈥 and a perfect fit for our Rewilding Challenge Fund.
+This initiative is one of the largest community-led marine projects of its kind in the UK 鈥 and a perfect fit for our Rewilding Challenge Fund.

-This new funding will help COAST to build on its successful work by engaging with communities outside of Arran鈥檚 Marine Protected Area to explore areas currently lacking specific marine management.
+This new funding will help COAST to build on its successful work by engaging with communities outside to explore areas currently lacking specific marine management.

 The 拢100,000 grant will enable COAST to:

-• Harness 30 years of community-led marine conservation by expanding COAST鈥檚 focus from Lamlash Bay to South Arran to North Arran鈥檚 unmanaged marine environments.
+• Harness 30 years of community-led marine conservation by expanding COAST鈥檚 focus from Lamlash Bay to south Arran to the Arran鈥檚 northern marine environments.

-• Establish the Communities and the Sea: Exploring our Coastal Waters project, engaging with communities outside of the Marine Protected Area with a view of understanding community aspirations regarding marine recovery around Arran.
+• Establish the Communities and the Sea: Exploring our Coastal Waters project, engaging with communities with a view to understanding community aspirations regarding their marine environment and recovery around Arran.

 • Strengthen partnerships with the community, marine businesses and academic researchers, ensuring restoration activities are informed by robust scientific data, community feedback and habitat assessments.

-• Profile Arran鈥檚 community-led rewilding as a model for marine restoration, inspiring efforts across Scotland, Britain and globally.
+• Profile Arran鈥檚 community-led efforts as a model for marine restoration, inspiring others across Scotland, Britain and globally.

 Coastal heath and scrub c james shooter scotlandbigpicture